-A hard copy of the completed application and requirements must be provided to the Research or Grants Office in order for them to finalise the requirements and submit the application hard copy by 5pm on the closing date.
+A hard copy of the completed application and requirements must be provided to the Research or Grants Office in order for them to finalise the requirements and submit the application hard copy by 5:00 pm (AEST) on the closing date.

 The Research Office is required to provide in hard copy:

-A letter stating why the project/research is a priority for the institution as a whole and ranking all applications in order of priority across all program areas.
-(Note that travel or conference grant requests are an exception to this and do not need to be ranked.)
+A letter stating why the project/research is a priority for the institution as a whole and ranking all applications in order of priority within each funding area.

 One copy of the completed application with all requirements.